gregcaporaso/microbiogeo/doc/notes/MultiCoLA.rst

 Run the command: ::

-        ./../convert_otu (name of otu table) (columns)
+        ./../convert_otu (name of otu table) (name of map file)

-:note: columns = samples+taxonomic levels+1

-Delete the first word from the map file.
-Open the otu file and remove all but 16 of the samples.
 Open the map file and remove all but 4 categories to compare.

+:notes: This script makes the otu table only have 16 columns, more are likely possible but have not worked for me.
+The map file must have exactly four categories.

 Process the data
 ****************